Dreaming of an Irish vacation but not sure where to start?

 Staying Overnight in Ireland

 The choice of accommodation in Ireland is wide and varied.
-From the most basic hostel with bunk beds in shared dorms to the highly sophisticated hotel with a Jacuzzi in your suite.
+From the most basic hostel with bunk beds in shared dorms to the highly sophisticated hotel with a Jacuzzi in your suite, the Emerald Isle has something for everyone.

 Budget will be the visitor's ultimate restraint, Ireland is not generally known as a cheap country to stay in.
 It is well worth keeping an eye open for bargains and inclusive offers.
-When comparing prices check especially for the breakfast options - a "full Irish breakfast" will keep you going for hours, a "continental breakfast" is just a light snack, and most attractive room rates in hotels exclude breakfast.
+When comparing prices check especially for the breakfast options - a "full Irish breakfast" will keep you going for hours, a "continental breakfast" is just a light snack.
+In general, the cheapest room rates in hotels don't breakfast, so be sure to read the fine print.

 Find out more:

-Time to think about eating and drinking in Ireland ...
+Now that you know where to sleep, it is time to think about eating and drinking in Ireland.

 Eating and Drinking in Ireland

-Food and drink will swallow a large part of your budget.
-You will have to eat and, unless you are on a self-catering vacation, have to pay fairly high prices for this, making it an important part of budgeting and planning a vacation in Ireland.
+Food and drinks will swallow a large part of your Irish vacation budget.
+Even the most no-frills travelers will have to eat and, unless you are on a self-catering vacation, have to pay fairly high prices for this.
+Planning for restaurants, pubs and even the corner market for snacks is an important part of budgeting and planning a vacation in Ireland.

-Some general information on food and drink in Ireland:
+Some general information on food and drinks in Ireland:

 Restaurants and pubs in Ireland: